hh207d/msbattle/README.md

           "game": "api/games/28",
           "ship": "api/ships/170"
       }
-  (when all ships are placed, the game will indicate it through the )
+  (when all ships are placed, the game will indicate it through the `gameInPlacementMode` value set to `false`)

 * make turns (with [`POST` to `api/turns`]) and the appropriate json